TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## The Main Difference between Symfony and Laravel Container

-One of the often-mentioned differences is that Symfony compiles container and Laravel creates services on the fly.
+One of the often-mentioned differences is that Symfony compiles container, and Laravel creates services on the fly.
 But that was never a problem or benefit for me.

 A more practical difference is that:

 * Laravel tries to create every service for you without any configuration,
 * Symfony only creates services you explicitly configure

-But there is a catch - Laravel creates everything from scratch, so I you require a service 2 times, you'll get 2 different instances.
+But there is a catch - Laravel creates everything from scratch, so if you require a service 2 times, you'll get 2 different instances.
 To avoid that, you have to **explicitly register this service**.

-I personally find **this very useful because it forces me to write clean stateless services** - once a service depends on a state, e.g., I have to set some configuration at a random point of time except the constructor, then it's not really a service design and should be refactored.
+I find **this very useful because it forces me to write clean stateless services** - once a service depends on a state, e.g., I have to set some configuration at a random point of time except the constructor, then it's not a service design and should be refactored.

 <br>

 All clear? **Let's deep dive into the experiment**.
-I'll share the pull-request link at the end, so you can review all the changes step by step yourself.
+I'll share the pull request link at the end so you can review all the changes yourself.

 <br>